 Otterbox Symmetry Series Case

 With some of the most protective cases around, you can rely on Otterbox for solid drop protection, but not all of its cases are chunky.
 The Symmetry Series offers dual-layer drop protection in a fairly slim package that comes in a wide range of fun finishes and colors, some of them new for the iPhone 8.
 There’s a slight lip to safeguard that screen, flexible button covers, and framed cutouts that won’t interfere with your camera use or cable access.

-This clear case shows off your new iPhone 8 design, but adds a touch of style with a floral design, and a whole lot of protection with three layers capable of withstanding falls of up to 10 feet.
+This clear case shows off your new iPhone 8 design, but adds a protective bumper capable of withstanding falls of up to 10 feet.
 There are chunky, well-designed button covers that are easy to find without looking and accurate cutouts with plenty of room for third-party cables.
-With Tech21’s stringent testing, you can be rest assured your iPhone 8 is safe in this case.
+With Tech21’s stringent testing, you can rest assured your iPhone 8 is safe in this case.

-With reinforced corners and an impact resistant core, this iPhone 8 case can shrug off falls and bumps.
-You get the same tough protection, oversized button covers, and skid pads as the rest of UAG’s range, but the Pylo cases have a plainer design.
+With reinforced corners and an impact-resistant core, this iPhone 8 case can shrug off falls and bumps.
+You get the same tough protection, oversized button covers, and skid pads like the rest of UAG’s range, but the Plyo cases have a plainer design.
 This case comes in clear, tinted gray, or tinted red (pictured).
 It’s quite chunky, but it provides solid protection and enhances grip considerably.